ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     # for example, 'https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit.git/solutions/hierarchy/core-env'
     export PKG_URL=''

-    # the version to get
+    # the version to get, look in the pkg CHANGELOG.md, use 'main' if not available
     # for example, '0.0.1'
     export VERSION=''